Archihub-App/archihub.github.io/src/content/docs/en/pasos.md

 description: ''
 ---

-![homepage](/archihub.github.io/imagenes/home.png)

 Welcome to the start of the application!
 Currently, you have a user with full permissions, which gives you full access to the menu.

-Let's take this opportunity to explore all the functionalities and get familiar with the platform, let's take a look!
+Let's take this opportunity to explore all the functionalities and get familiar with the platform.
+Let's take a look!

+![homepage](/archihub.github.io/imagenes/home.png)

 ### Cataloging

-![cataloging module](/archihub.github.io/imagenes/catalogacion.gif)
-![home of the cataloging module](/archihub.github.io/imagenes/home_catalogacion.png)

 This is our main screen, where you will spend most of your time browsing through the files.

 It is important that you become familiar with how it works in order to take full advantage of all the functionalities.
 Let's explore together how it works and how you can use it efficiently.

-![menu content types](/archihub.github.io/imagenes/menu_tipos.png)
+![cataloging module](/archihub.github.io/imagenes/catalogacion.gif)
+![home of the cataloging module](/archihub.github.io/imagenes/home_catalogacion.png)

 In the upper left corner, you will find a drop-down list with the content types that come predefined with the ArchiHUB installation.
 If you want to know more about these content types, click [here](../estandares).

+![menu content types](/archihub.github.io/imagenes/menu_tipos.png)

 It is important to know that content types have a hierarchy.
 We are currently looking at __Document Unit__ and its associated hierarchy is as follows: